SystemsApproach/sdn/access.rst

 pieces are then distributed throughout the network, with some elements co-located with the radio antenna, and some elements co-located with the Mobile Core in the Central Office.
-In other words, the plan is to both "split" and "distribute" the RAN.
+In other words, the plan is to both "split" and "distribute" RAN functionality.

 For a broad introduction into what’s involved in disaggregating 5G mobile networks so they can be implemented in software, we recommend